Jane Hogarth: Early life and marriage

-She was born Jane Thornhill circa 1709, the daughter of James Thornhill, a prominent painter at the time, and his wife Judith.
-She married William Hogarth in 1729, at Paddington, without permission from her father.
-After a period of difficulty with her father, in 1731 William moved in with her at her home in the Great Piazza on London's Covent Garden.
+She was born Jane Thornhill around 1709, the daughter of James Thornhill, a prominent painter at the time, and his wife Judith.
+In 1729, she married William Hogarth at Paddington, without her father's permission.
+After a period of difficulty with her father, in 1731, William moved in with her at her home in the Great Piazza on London's Covent Garden.

 As William Hogarth became more successful, the couple bought a second house in Chiswick, where many prominent scholars and performers of the time lived.
 They had no children, but were involved in Thomas Coram's Foundling Hospital.

 In 1760, William Hogarth fell ill, eventually moving from Chiswick back to their Covent Garden house, with Jane staying behind.
 In 1764, William died, leaving her the print business in his will.

 Widow in business

-After the death of her husband William, whom she outlived by 25 years, Jane Hogarth continued to sell his work.
+Following the death of her husband William, whom she outlived by 25 years, Jane Hogarth continued to sell his work.
 She guarded his reputation and kept his papers.
-Her interest in her late husband's copperplates was conditional: she could not sell them without the permission of William's sister Anne Hogarth, and paid Anne an annuity from the sale of prints.
+Her control over William's copperplates was conditional: she could not sell them without the permission of William's sister Anne Hogarth, and paid Anne an annuity from the sale of prints.
 She began publishing editions of engravings in 1765, and saw to the longer term rights in 1767 by approaching parliament.

 The protection under the Engraving Copyright Act 1734 was expiring on William Hogarth's earlier works.
 Jane Hogarth ensured that she regained the protections of her husband's initial copyright.
 The bill of 29 June 1767 extended her rights from fourteen years to twenty years, giving her "the sole right and liberty of printing and reprinting all the said prints, etchings, and engravings, of the design and invention of the said William Hogarth, for and during the term of twenty years".